InsightProducts - the road to relevant product data

 - The design of a basic reference architecture for product monitoring, including examples of various domain and technology-dependent instantiations for a small prototype, an industrial clean room set-up, a distributed building environment, and a moving robot.
 These included the selection and validation of relevant communication, messaging and security technologies.

-Several industrial demonstrators were realised validating the developed building blocks around the following five areas (see the following blog post):
+Several industrial demonstrators were realised validating the developed building blocks around the following five areas:

 - Optimal use of sensor and communication solutions supported by and supporting qualitative data